StevenKehrli/Trelnex/Trelnex.Core.Azure/README.md

 &nbsp;

-`SqlCommandProvider` is an `ICommandProvider` that uses Azure SQL Database or SQL Server as a backing store, providing relational database capabilities while maintaining the same command-based interface.
+`SqlDataProvider` is an `IDataProvider` that uses Azure SQL Database or SQL Server as a backing store, providing relational database capabilities while maintaining the same command-based interface.

-#### SqlCommandProvider - Dependency Injection
+#### SqlDataProvider - Dependency Injection

-The `AddSqlCommandProviders` method takes a `Action<ICommandProviderOptions>` `configureCommandProviders` delegate.
-This delegate configures the necessary `ICommandProvider` instances for the application.
+The `AddSqlDataProviders` method takes a `Action<IDataProviderOptions>` `configureDataProviders` delegate.
+This delegate configures the necessary `IDataProvider` instances for the application.

 ```csharp
     public static void Add(